Quantum target ranging with Hetero-Homodyne detection: Discussions

 We note that the HH receiver may offer an additional practical advantage in continuous-wave implementations.
 Although our analysis is based on a discretized pulse model, realistic target ranging systems typically operate in a continuous-wave regime.
 In such settings, coherent-state schemes generally require external modulation or phase coding to encode timing information, since an unmodulated coherent beam alone does not provide ranging capability.
 By contrast, the HH receiver does not require external modulation.
 The heterodyne outcomes, which are random for each shot, naturally provide displacement references for the homodyne measurement of the idler, enabling range information to be extracted directly.
 This suggests that the HH receiver could achieve additional resource efficiency in continuous-wave operation.
 We emphasize, however, that realistic implementations may introduce correlations between heterodyne outcomes depending on the signal and measurement bandwidth, and analyzing these effects remains an important direction for future work.

 We conclude by outlining several directions for future work.
 Since the TMSV state is known to achieve optimal performance in covert sensing, extending the HH receiver to covert ranging constitutes a natural next step~\cite{tham2024quantum}.
 Another promising direction is to further optimize the choice of the measurement angle $\theta$.
-For example, adaptively selecting $\theta$ based on heterodyne outcomes accumulated from previous pulses may further improve the receiver performance.
-Finally, it remains an important open question whether the HH receiver attains the optimal error exponent achievable under local measurements.
+For example, adaptively selecting $\theta$ based on heterodyne outcomes accumulated from previous pulses may further improve the receiver performance. {Furthermore, we may think about how to characterize the optimal quantum advantage achievable with local measurements and whether this advantage exhibits a $d$-dependence as observed by the HH receiver.}

 \begingroup \onecolumngrid